 - Beech (not the nuts

 - Crab apple

 - Hawthorn (but remove the thorns for piggies)

 Safe fruit and vegetables to grow or buy

-It is important to remember most fruit and vegetables do not naturally make up a part of a rabbits diet.
+It is important to remember most fruit and vegetables aren’t normally part of a rabbit’s diet.
 Naturally rabbits feed on large quantities of hay/grass and a wide variety of wild weeds, herbs and bark.
-Feeding any of the below in large and regular amounts can lead to digestive, urinary or weight issues and ideally offered mixed in with a variety of fresh forage.
+Feeding any of the below in large and regular amounts can lead to digestive, urinary or weight issues and should ideally be mixed in with a variety of fresh forage.

 - Carrot tops